Lenovo recently unveiled its most powerful Android tablet ever, the 11.5-inch P11

 Protect Your Lenovo P11 Pro With Upsie

-, customers can cut out the middleman to save up to 70 percent compared to the cost of a standard manufacturer’s extended warranty
+, customers can cut out the middleman to save up to 70% compared to the cost of a standard manufacturer’s extended warranty

 What’s more, Upsie offers all-important accidental damage coverage – something that’s lacking from all manufacturers’ standard limited warranty agreements.
 The same is also true of many of their extended cover packages.
 Largely superior to even the best mainstream manufacturers’ extended warranty solutions, three-year Lenovo P11 Pro protection with Upsie

 Upsie’s deductibles are low, and there are never hidden charges or fees.
 Coverage includes battery, power, and mechanical failures, plus drops, spills, cracked screens and more.
-That’s complete peace of mind for the next three years, and all for a total price of under $95.
+That’s complete peace of mind for the next three years.

 Learn More About Tablet Warranties: